JOEL-ISRAEL-MOO-MILLAN/jaleb.py/README.md

 The  program  "jaleb.py" is  designed for analysis of multi chi-square or Fisher Test

-The program apply statistics corrections as Bonferroni and Yates' continuity
+The program apply statistics corrections of Bonferroni and Yates' continuity

 The program has only been tested on Windows and is not guaranteed to work on Linux or MacOS.